-There is no primary forest access roads scheduled to be built in the next five years.
-Road infrastructure in scheduled operating areas is already well established eliminating the need for additional primary road.
-Only short term operational roads will be required in order to access the commercial timber in this five year period.
-As well, there will be reconstruction of the existing road in the Clam Pond operating area.
+There are 9.0 km of primary forest access roads scheduled to be built in the next five years.
+Road infrastructure in most scheduled operating areas is already well established eliminating the need for additional primary road.
+Only short term operational roads will be required in order to access the commercial timber in these areas for this five year period.